seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2022-07-17-Liberal Anthropology and the Proliferation of Spiritual Illnesses.md

 ---
-title: "Liberal Anthropology and the Proliferation of Spiritual Illnesses"
+title: "Modernism, Technology and the Proliferation of Spiritual Illnesses"
 description: "An essay on modern anthropology, technology and its role in the epidemic of spiritual illnesses, and slavery to the passions"
 date: 2022-07-22
 image: